House panel probing 1/6 riot seeks host of Trump-era records - KTVZ

 Associated Press

-WASHINGTON (AP) — The House committee investigating the January insurrection at the U.S. Capitol is demanding a host of records from Donald Trump’s White House and several of his administration’s intelligence and law enforcement agencies.
-It amounts to a sweeping start to lawmakers’ review of the deadly attack by a mob of the then-president’s supporters.
-The request seeks records about events leading up to the Jan.
-6 riot, including communication within the White House and other agencies, and information about planning and funding for rallies held in Washington.
-Among them is an event at the Ellipse, near the White House, featuring remarks by Trump before thousands of loyalists stormed the Capitol.
+WASHINGTON (AP) — The House committee investigating the January insurrection at the U.S. Capitol is demanding a trove of records from federal intelligence and law enforcement agencies.
+The requests show the sweep of the lawmakers’ review of the deadly attack by a mob of Donald Trump supporters.
+The committee is seeking information about events leading up to the Jan.
+6 riot, including communication within the White House under then-President Trump and other agencies, and information about planning and funding for rallies held in Washington.

 Comments